Company Registration

 Registered CROs must:

-♦ Notify the CLA of changes in the ownership within a month.
+♦ Keep trial records for at least five years♦ Notify the CLA of changes in ownership within one month♦ Allow inspections by CLA-authorized officials

 Non-compliance can lead to penalties, including suspension or cancellation of registration.

-The NDCT Rules, 2024, represent a forward-thinking approach and a bold step toward regulating clinical trials in India.
+The NDCT Rules, 2026 represent a forward-thinking approach and a bold step toward regulating clinical trials in India.

 Businesses must understand these rules to obtain a drug license.
-Those seeking to apply for a Drug License in Delhi must navigate the updated framework carefully to ensure compliance.
+Those seeking to apply for a drug license in Delhi must navigate the updated framework carefully to ensure compliance.